A short course taught in London by statisticians from LSHTM, and part of the School’s Centre for Data and Statistical Science for Health.

 Who should apply?

-Epidemiologists, biostatisticians and other health researchers with strong quantitative skills and experience in statistical analysis.
+Epidemiologists, biostatisticians, and other health researchers have strong quantitative skills and experience in statistical analysis.
 In particular, we will expect familiarity with regression models, such as linear and logistic regression, and interpretation of their results.
-Computer practicals will use the statistical software package R, and so participants should be familiar with using R for performing statistical analyses.
+Computer practicals will use the statistical software package R, so participants should be familiar with using R for performing statistical analyses.
 Full R code solutions will be provided.

 Teaching format